Humberto Quintero: Seattle Mariners

 On July 26, 2013, Quintero was signed by the Seattle Mariners.
-Quintero signed a minor league deal with the Seattle Mariners on January 6, 2014.
+He re- signed with Seattle on a minor league deal on January 6, 2014.

-After spending the Triple-A season with the Mariners' affiliate the Tacoma Rainiers, Quintero was added to the active roster on September 1, 2014, when the rosters expanded.
+After spending the 2014 Triple-A season with the Tacoma Rainiers, Quintero was added to the Mariners' roster on September 1, when the rosters expanded.

 Boston Red Sox

 On January 21, 2015, Quintero signed a minor league deal with the Boston Red Sox.
 He elected free agency on November 6.

 Toronto Blue Jays

 On November 20, 2015, Quintero signed a minor league contract with the Toronto Blue Jays.
 He was released on April 18, 2016.

 Detroit Tigers

 On April 19, 2016, Quintero signed a minor league deal with the Detroit Tigers and was assigned to the Triple-A Toledo Mud Hens.
-He was released on May 24, 2016.
+He was released on May 24.